jrmccombs/packagestats/packagestats/README.md

 logging method is set to `csvfile`, then the `package.stats.logDirectory` must be set to the the directory where the CSV log files are to be saved and the `package.stats.logFilePrefix` option must also be set to a prefix string to be added to the log file name.
+The log file name is in the form `logFilePrefix_login_procesId_timeStamp` where `logFilePrefix` is as discussed above, `login` is the user login ID, `processId` is the process ID of the R session, and `timeStamp` is the system time converted to an integer using `as.integer(Sys.time())`.
 The following example shows how to enable and configure collection of package utilization using CSV log files:

 ```
 # Enable the package statistics